 For the case with dispersion coefficient varying in domain have to prepare a data file containing the dispersion coefficient before you set up the hydrodynamic simulation.
 The file must be a 2D unstructured data file (dfsu) or a 2D grid file (dfs2).
 The area in the data file must cover the model area.
-If a dfsufile is used, a piecewice constant interpolation is used to map the data.
-If a dfs2-file is used, a bilinear interpolation is used to map the data.
+If a dfsu-